Welcome! I’m so glad to invite you into my “home” in the blogosphere!

-- A person who believes the Bible when it says that homosexuality is a sin.
+- A person who believes the Bible when it says that homosexuality (and all other sexual immorality) is a sin.
 It is a sin that can be forgiven just like any other sin.

 - A person who believes the Bible when it says that women are not to instruct (preach, teach, etc.) men in the Scriptures or hold authority over men in the church.
 I’ve explained more about that here if you’re interested.

 - Someone who deeply desires that you come to know Christ as Savior by repenting of your sin and placing your faith in His death, burial, and resurrection as the payment for the penalty (an eternity in Hell) for your sin, so that you might live free and forgiven and spend eternity with Christ in Heaven.

 AND THESE ARE THE PERSPECTIVES FROM WHICH I WRITE.

 If you’ve come here expecting something that is contrary to what I’ve outlined above, you’re probably going to be disappointed and/or angered by what I write.
 I’m OK with that.
 You are free to believe whatever you like, and I will never try, personally, to argue you out of your beliefs.
 I hope you’ll extend those same courtesies to me.